-&lt;sup>4 There are a couple of Objections against Longino's view.
-One objection is that Longnio's view is a form of relativism.
-For one objection of that spirit see (Philip Kitcher 19991 and 1994).
-Another objection is that Longino's view does not do justice to the social character of knowledge.
-For example, Miriam Solomon argues that Longino's view is yet too individualistic (see Solomon 1994).
-For a defense of Longino's view against these and other objections, see (Wray 1999).
+5 One objection to Longino's view is that it is a form of relativism.
+For an example of this objection see (Philip Kitcher 19991 and 1994).
+Another objection is that it does not do justice to the social character of knowledge.
+For example, Miriam Solomon argues that Longino's view is yet too individualistic (Solomon 1994).
+(Wray

-4. An assessment of Iran's International Scientific Status
+5. An assessment of Iran's International Scientific Status

 There are serious doubts about the existence of a scientific community in Iran.
-Such doubts raise despite the fact that the number of higher-education academics, as well as the institutions offering higher education, are presently quite high.
-Obviously, scientific community is not merely about the number of people affiliated with science but, more importantly, about interactions between them.
+Such doubts raise despite the fact that the number of higher-education academics and institutions are presently quite high.
+Obviously, scientific community is not merely about the number of people and institutions affiliated with science but, more importantly, about interactions between them.

 In a classic characterization of scientific community, Robert K. Merton highlights such features of scientific community as disinterestedness, universalism, communalism and organized skepticism (Morton 1973).
 Morton's characterization shows similarities with Longino's conditions.
-The social character of transformative criticism in Longino's view is clearly about satisfying such features as universalism, organized skepticism, communalism, and disinterestedness.
+The social character of transformative criticism in Longino's view is clearly about satisfying such features as universalism, organized skepticism, communalism, and disinterestedness

 We can make a distinction between the global scientific community and the national ones, in terms of how a scientific community functions.
-The distinction can be crucial for the so-called developing countries which, as periphery countries, are often faced with obstacles in their way to join the global scientific community, compared to those countries that are already there in the core of scientific developments.
-Some studies, such as Krishna et al. (2000) and Gaillard et al. (1997), suggest that the distinction is in fact the case for developing countries: two scientific communities of which one's main function is to sustain scientific practices in the national framework, while the other defines itself as part of the global scientific community.
-Khosrokhavar et al. (2007) suggest that the distinction is somehow the case for Iran too.
+The distinction can be crucial for the so-called developing countries which, as periphery countries, are often faced with obstacles in their way to join the global scientific community, compared to the countries that are already there in the core of scientific developments.
+Krishna et al. (2000) and Gaillard et al. (1997) suggest that the distinction is in fact the case for developing countries: two scientific communities of which one's main function is to sustain scientific practices in the national framework, while the other defines itself as part of the global scientific community.
+Khosrokhavar et al. (2007) suggest that the distinction is the case for Iran too.

-A number of studies, such as (Khosrokhavar et al, 2004, 2006, and 2007; Rafipour 2003; Mansouri 2001; Ghaneirad 2002; Etemad et al 2004, 2002- 03; Saburi 2002, 2003; E'temad 1999-2000), directly or indirectly suggest that there is at best a preliminary and fragile scientific community in Iran.
-Despite quantitative growth during more than a decade since those studies were conducted, there is no evidence to show any remarkable development in the scientific community in Iran.
+A number of studies, such as (Khosrokhavar et al, 2004, 2006, and 2007; Rafipour 2003; Mansouri 2001; Ghaneirad 2002; Etemad et al 2004, 2002-03; Saburi 2002, 2003; E'temad 1999-2000), suggest that there is at best a preliminary and fragile scientific community in Iran.
+Despite quantitative growth during more than a decade since those studies were conducted, there is no evidence to show a remarkable development in the scientific community in Iran.

 Let's now examine how international, or otherwise how isolated from the global scientific community, the supposed Iranian scientific community is.
 This can be done by analyzing the Scimago data on citation and international collaboration.

 In 2017, almost half of all citations to the documents produced by Iran-based researchers are self-citations, namely they are from Iran-based researchers.
-This is shown in the following diagram.
+This is shown in the figure 1.